HenrikBengtsson/future/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘future’
       All declared Imports should be used.
     ```

+# shinyrecap

+Version: 0.1.0

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘CARE1’ ‘LCMCR’ ‘coda’ ‘conting’ ‘dga’ ‘future’ ‘ggplot2’ ‘ipc’
+      ‘promises’ ‘reshape’ ‘shinycssloaders’ ‘testthat’
+      All declared Imports should be used.
+    ```